 Even more problematically, the Spot app will sometimes sent a different predefined message than the one selected.
 When sending “taking off” to dispatch, the app cleverly sent “good night, I love you” instead.
 Yikes…

 An outgoing Spot X message may remain in the outgoing message queue and not be flagged as delivered long after it has actually been delivered.
 This is frustrating as the outgoing message queue will only hold so many messages (4 in my experience), and a message doesn’t get dropped from the queue until it has been marked as delivered.
 This can prevent you from placing any new messages in the queue.
 You have to manually cancel the offending message in this case.
-(To be fair, this issue may be related to poor sky view.)
+(This happens even with excellent sky view.)

 Spot X has a dedicated phone number which never changes.
 The inReach number refreshes periodically, meaning people may not be able to initiate a conversation after a delay of several months.